jon-hanson/parsecj/README.md

 int i = sum.parse(State.of("1+z")).getResult();
 ```

-the it yields an exception with an error message that pinpoints the problem:
+then it throws an exception with an error message that pinpoints the problem:

 ```java
 Exception in thread "main" java.lang.Exception: Message{position=2, sym=<z>, expected=[integer]}